aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/Actions/DoActionTap.md

 This section happens only if a double tap was registered earlier:

 - `spin4` sound plays
-- `smoke` is initialised to be the ParticleSystem of a new `Prefabs/Particles/WalkDust` GameObject childed to this player with a local position of (0.0, 0.25, 0.1), an x angle of -90.0 and a Renderer's material.renderQueue of 3001 TODO: ???
+- `smoke` is initialised to be the ParticleSystem of a new `Prefabs/Particles/WalkDust` GameObject childed to this player with a local position of (0.0, 0.25, 0.1), an x angle of -90.0 and a Renderer's material.renderQueue of 3001 (This allows to render over fading [BeetleGrass](../../Entities/NPCControl/ObjectTypes/BeetleGrass.md))
 - `diggingpart` set to `smoke`
 - `smoke` has its ParticleSystem gets some adjustements:
     - MainModule's startlifetime: 1.0 constant curve